Orkney Time Travel:

 What’s on offer

-Take part in a Viking feast on the fabulous sandy beach of Scapa just 2 miles south of Kirkwall.
-Enjoy Viking food cooked over an open wood fire.
+Step back in time to the Viking Age on the fabulous sandy beach of Scapa just 2 miles south of Kirkwall.
+Enjoy tasters of Viking food cooked over an open wood fire.
 Play Viking games.
 Learn Viking crafts and skills.
 Listen to stories of Viking Orkney.
 Fun for all the family.

-Join Orkney Time Travel for a Viking Feast on the Beach at the fabulous sandy beach of Scapa just outside of Kirkwall.
+Join Orkney Time Travel for a Viking Experience at the fabulous sandy beach of Scapa just outside of Kirkwall.
 Living history guided tour with historical food, storytelling and activities around the campfire.

-When arriving at Scapa you will be met by a Viking expert and storyteller, and an outdoor cook and craftsman, both in costume, who together give insight into everyday life in Viking Orkney.
+When arriving at Scapa you will be met by two guides in Viking costume, who together give insight into everyday life in Viking Orkney.
+You will learn how to light a fire, bake your own Viking bread and make your own butter to go with it.
+There will be tasters of local, traditional food, and drink from a horn in the Viking way.
 Around the campfire you will enjoy storytelling, play a Viking game, and learn Viking skills such as cooking, rune writing and rope braiding or weaving techniques.

 Practical information